-Young people have benefited from an additional source of support when this has been sparse, and this support has been flexed to match the needs which have emerged at each stage of the pandemic.
+Children and young people have benefited from an additional source of support when this has been sparse, and this support has been flexed to match the needs which have emerged at each stage of the pandemic.
 Despite young people at risk not being out on the street and therefore not coming to the attention of Police, the project has still reached 93 young people and families (43 in the first year of the programme) almost all of whom have engaged with whole family support.

-"If the service hadn't been there I think there would have been more family breakdown, I think young people would have struggled a wee bit more as well."
-Person referring into the service
+If the service hadn't been there I think there would have been more family breakdown, I think young people would have struggled a wee bit more as well."
+Person referring into the service includem's work in West Dunbartonshire is young person-centred.
+They deliver youth work that is tailored to support young people towards positive outcomes and positive contributions to their communities.
+The issue of fire-raising came to their attention as a particular problem in the area, with a high number young people involved in a sub-culture of fire setting.